 If you take one thing

 Your eval dataset has two readers — your team and your judge — and they read in different formats.
 The instinct to collapse them into one canonical schema is the right instinct for production data and the wrong one here.
 Let humans write where humans write.
 Let the judge read where the judge reads.
 Sync forward, in one direction, on a script that runs cheap and often.
-The metadata is for the machine; the notes are for the next teammate who opens the row at 6pm on a Friday.

 Before you trust an eval dashboard, check the skip rate.
 A judge that silently skips 63% of the rows is not a judge — it's a hallway mirror, showing you only the rows you already knew how to grade.